It’s gone from inconvenient and frustrating to becoming a serious threat to many Canadian families and businesses.

 And now, if you have a mortgage or a line of credit, the cost of borrowing is rising at a pace that hasn’t been seen in years.
-And Canadian economists predict that interest rates will more than double in the coming year.
 Increasing interest rates is intended to curb inflation, yet it hammers every individual and business that carries a mortgage or line of credit, driving their costs way up.

 If the people who owe money to your business are in any trouble now, expect things to get worse, not better.
-MNP’s latest Consumer Debt Index shows that bankruptcies have shot up by 18% in the last few months alone.
+MNP’s latest Consumer Debt Index shows that Canadians are becoming increasingly concerned and about their debt

 What this means to business owners is the same as always: time is the enemy.
 Your chance of collecting always decreases the longer you wait.